tesults/cypress-documentation/content/guides/references/troubleshooting.md

-In some cases the [Command Log](/guides/core-concepts/cypress-app#Command-Log), responsible for displaying test commands, assertions, and statuses in the Cypress test-runner, may cause performance issues resulting in slower tests or the browser crashing.
+In some cases the [Command Log](/guides/core-concepts/cypress-app#Command-Log), responsible for displaying test commands, assertions, and statuses in the Cypress test runner, may cause performance issues resulting in slower tests or the browser crashing.

 In order to isolate these issues, you can hide the Command Log by passing the